 This screenshot shows a "recording" folder that was created with Pupil Capture and processed with Pupil Player.

-Hi @papr, I am collecting gaze position data for a lot of trials and creating surface tracking boundaries to let me know when/how many times the participant is not looking at the designated area.
+Hi @user-e3f20f, I am collecting gaze position data for a lot of trials and creating surface tracking boundaries to let me know when/how many times the participant is not looking at the designated area.
 Is there a way to copy/standardize the location of the surface tracker boundary to all the other trials so that I do not have to create a surface for every trial?

 Yes, set up the surface definitions on one recording and then copy the surface_definitions_v01 file over to the other recordings.